PnS2018/pns2018.github.com/session_03.md

 Note that it is possible to convert a 1D vector back to a 3D tensor via reshaping.
 This is sometimes useful in practice while your desired output is characterized as a 3D volume.

-__Remarks__: the development of modern ConvNet-based architectures is beyond the scope of this module.
+__Remark__: the development of modern ConvNet-based architectures is beyond the scope of this module.
 But we do encourage readers to check out some seminal works in this fields, such as AlexNet, GoogLeNet, VGGNet, OverFeat, ResNet.

 ## Regularization